Paratici resigns as Tottenham managing director

 Fabio Paratici has resigned as Tottenham Hotspur's managing director of football with immediate effect.

-Paratici was given a 30-month ban from Italian football in January and Fifa extended his suspension "to have worldwide effect".
+The move follows Paratici losing his appeal against a 30-month ban from Italian football, which was extended "to have worldwide effect" by Fifa.

+Paratici was banned after Juventus, where he was sporting director and managing director before joining Spurs, were found guilty of false accounting.

 More to follow.